Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## About me

-I am a Python Test Engineer using PyTest and Playwright as well as a Software Tester.
+I am a Python Test Engineer using PyTest and Playwright as well as a Software Tester and Django developer.

-I enjoy building Plugins and I hae created a PyTest Hooks and Plugin online video course that teaches how to create lite versions of some well known plugins as well as our own useful custom plugins which can be made distributabe:
+I enjoy building Plugins and I have created a PyTest Hooks and Plugin online video course that teaches how to create lite versions of some well known plugins as well as our own useful custom plugins which can be made distributabe:

 Example plugins are:

 - CSV Lite Reporter
 - Export results to DB
 - Sorting, randomizing and deselecting tests
-- Customising the console report
+- Customising the console report with colors and icons

 The course is available [Udemy Hooks and Plugins course](https://www.udemy.com/course/pytest-cookbook-using-hooks-to-create-custom-plugins/) and Udemy has a sale ever two weeks and the cost would be $20 USD approx.